Berlin’s Australian Archive

 Addressing the Colonial Legacies of Natural History

 How can German natural history institutions recognise the continuing importance of these collections to First Peoples?
 How can the information they hold about the entanglement of German natural history with Australian colonialism, but also about Indigenous knowledge and practices, be recovered?
-How can our work best support First Peoples claim sovereignty over these natural collections as Indigenous cultural belongings?
+How can our work best support First Peoples claim for sovereignty over these natural collections as Indigenous cultural belongings?

 For further information & insights into the work in progress, visit